Berlin Tempelhof Airport: Referendum against closure

 The referendum of 27 April 2008 failed.
 Although 60.2% of the votes cast were for keeping the airport open, this was by only 21.7% of the eligible voters; short of the 25% required.
 Support had been highest in western districts of Berlin (up to 80%), but opposition (only 30% approval) and disinterest was prevalent in the eastern districts.
 Voter turnout of 36% was low.
 Air traffic at Tempelhof Airport ceased for good on 30 October and the official licence expired in mid-December.

 A "Goodbye Tempelhof" gala was held at Tempelhof airport for eight hundred invited guests in the last hours of 30 October.
 Meanwhile, protesters against the closing held a candle vigil in front on the Platz der Lufbrücke.
 The last commercial flight was a Cirrus Airlines Dornier 328 that departed at 22:17 towards Mannheim.
 "Time to Say Goodbye" was sung to the spectators on the apron at the conclusion.
 At precisely four and a half minutes before midnight, the last two airplanes – a historical Junkers Ju 52 and an airlift "raisin bomber" Douglas DC-3 – took off in parallel, waved their wings, and flew off south-east to Schönefeld airport.
 The runway and air field lights were switched off at midnight.

 Three Antonov An-2 airplanes flying under VFR were left stranded at the airport, as weather conditions prevented them from taking off on 30 October.
 They were allowed to take off on 24 November 2008, making them the last aircraft to take off from the airport.

 Post-airport usage

+ABB Formula E Berlin ePrix

+The ABB Formula E used variations of the Tempelhof Airport Street Circuit for the Berlin ePrix in 2015 and from 2017 to 2026.In 2020 due to COVID-19, there were held 6 rounds on the circuit with rounds 1 and 2 going on the reverse layout and rounds 5 and 6 having the extended layout for the first time.